Posted on Friday, January 3rd, 2025 at 9:00 am

 One of the most common defenses in battery cases is self-defense.
 If you reasonably believed you were in danger and used force to protect yourself, a skilled assault and battery defense lawyer can help build a case around that.

 Illinois law allows individuals to defend themselves or others when faced with a legitimate threat.
-However, your response must be proportional to the threat.
+However, your response must be proportional to the danger.
 Excessive force can still result in charges.

 Expungement of Battery Convictions

 Depending on how your case plays out, you might get your battery conviction expunged down the road.
-Not every case qualifies, but if the court dropped or dismissed your charges, or ordered court supervision instead of a conviction, expungement could be an option.
+Not every case qualifies, but expungement could be an option if the court dropped or dismissed your charges or ordered court supervision instead of a sentence.
 The best way to find out is to talk with one of our criminal defense attorneys and review your case’s details.

 Get Help from an Illinois Criminal Defense Lawyer

-If you are facing battery charges in Illinois, what you do next matters.
-Every detail counts—witness statements, police reports, even challenging how the prosecution handled the evidence.
+What you do following matters if you are facing battery charges in Illinois.
+Every detail counts—witness statements, police reports, and even challenging how the prosecution handled the evidence.
 And you do not have to deal with it alone.
 Contact us today for a free consultation.
 The team at Bruno Law Offices has handled thousands of criminal cases across Illinois and can walk you through your rights, your options, and what defenses might apply.
 Call (217) 328-6000 to talk with an experienced assault and battery defense attorney about your case.